DoctorShields/RaspberryPi/README.md

 Find the if [ "$color_prompt" = yes] line.
 Below that, edit the PS1 variable.

 Change the last w to a capital W

+## Run at startup

+`sudo nano /etc/rc.local`

+Above the exit 0 line, add

+`python3 /home/pi/Documents/[path to your file]/myscript.py &`

+Don't forget the ampersand

+## Colors in terminal